Hayao0819/nm-vpngate/README.md

 - Automatically update the cache
 - Specializes in NetworkManager
 - All actual configuration of the system is done via nmcli
-- Supports server list by GUI
+- Supports server list by GUI (GTK and Qt)
 - Server filtering using regular expressions in config files
 - Automatically connects to a server that matches the specified conditions
 - Automatically remove settings that failed to connect